Yami-10/OD-Simulator/README.md

 Round 19 changes:
 * Fixed a bug that did not include farms the tick they came in
-* Fixed a bug in construction rounding, numbers should not be accurate (please report any errors)
+* Fixed a bug in construction rounding, numbers should now be accurate (please report any errors)
 * Gameplay changes not included, pending GPC finalization

 Round 18 changes: